 6. Mood changes

-Another symptom that may indicate that menopause may be occuring is change in mood, like irritability, anxiety, fatigue and an overall bad mood.
+Another symptom that may indicate that menopause may be occurring is change in mood, like irritability, anxiety, fatigue and an overall bad mood.
 This can make women feel that they are out of control, and occurs due to hormonal changes from menopause.
 It can increase the risk for developing depression.

 Women who feel depressed or experience frequent changes in mood (more than 2 or 3 times per week) should be assessed for menopause or to rule out other conditions.